 The good news is that boarding school hazing is not reported nearly as often as hazing in commuter-style high schools.
 You do get a smattering of complaints about athletes being subjected to Dazed and Confused-type pranks or minor forms of servitude such as new players carrying equipment or food trays.
 The bad news is that when a big story breaks, often there are allegations of some sort of disrobing, improper touching or poking of a criminal nature.
-With military schools the news stories most commonly are associated with verbal abuse of younger cadets and occasional raised cries of physical pummeling.
+With military schools, the news stories most commonly are associated with verbal abuse of younger cadets and occasionally raised cries of physical pummeling.
 The good news is that I see educators all the time installing and enforcing hazing policies at boarding schools.
 Clearly, any out-of-control behavior now stands a good chance of incurring swift punishment and consequences.

 Can you give examples of the latter?

 Yes, in 2004 several senior girls at a prominent boarding school were under national scrutiny following allegations of improper requests of younger students during a game of Truth or Dare, a game that sometimes fits the definition of hazing if newcomers are required or expected to participate.
 The senior girls in this incident were immediately suspended from the school and the punishment noted on their school records.

 How do cases surface in the news?

 2. Bullying has become even harder to detect these days as it has gone electronic.
 Cyberbullying is now the new contagion.
 Has hazing gone electronic?
 Is there any sign of cyber-hazing?

 In a way, the use of cell phone cameras and videotaping and photographing a hazing incident becomes a second hazing in my opinion.
 The victim cannot forget the trauma.
 It shows over and over again on Facebook or Youtube like some demented version of Groundhog Day.